This teleforum was recorded March 12, 2019.

 No, this is an optional, co-curricular program and has no ties to graduation.

-- Is there a limit on the number of students who can participate?
-Is there a cost to participate?
+- Is there a limit on the number of students who can participate or a cost to participate?

 There is not a limit to the number of students, and there is no extra cost to participating in this program.

-- How is this program different from career counseling/advising?
+- How is this program different from career coaching?

 Calvin LifeWork is a prescribed program designed and packaged in yearly segments.
-While several of the program's training modules are available on an ad hoc basis within the Career Center, Calvin LifeWork is more comprehensive, featuring additional training in leadership and personal finance.
-A $3,000 scholarship is available in the fourth year for those students who complete the required modules in years one through three.
+While several of the program's training modules are available on an ad hoc basis within the Career Center, Calvin LifeWork is comprehensive and features additional training in leadership and personal finance.

 - How/when do I get in the program?

-- What is jobZology and what role does it play in Calvin LifeWork?
+- What is PathwayU and what role does it play in Calvin LifeWork?

 - How does a student get an internship through Calvin LifeWork?

-Calvin’s Career Center has hundreds of internship postings listed through Handshake, and career coaches help students pursue internships that interest them all over the globe.
+Students can find many internship postings on Handshake, and career coaches help students pursue internships that interest them all over the globe.
 Internships provide a great way for students to test out career options.
-As long as the student completes one internship or research project, this requirement of the program is satisfied.
+As long as the student completes one internship or research project, typically by the summer after their junior year, this requirement of the program is satisfied.

 Related to majors